twblack88/community/community-projects/README.md

+---
+description: >-
+  If you’ve got an idea for improving the MakerDAO community resources, we can provide up to 5,000 Dai to help make it happen.
+---

 # Community projects
-**If you’ve got an idea for improving the MakerDAO community resources, we can provide up to 5,000 Dai to help make it happen.**

 ## Examples
 Community member @asterix proposed an expansion to the transparency dashboard which highlights data on Maker’s community initiatives like hackathons and meetups.